DragonSpit/HPCsharp/README.md

 HPC# .SortMergePar |104|428|286| 32-core AMD EPYC

 HPCsharp's Parallel Merge Sort is not stable, just like Array.Sort.
 Faster than Array.Sort and List.Sort across all distributions, and substantially faster than Linq.OrderBy and Linq.OrderBy.AsParallel, which doesn't scale well as the number of cores increases.
-HPCsharp'safer
+HPCsharp's
-Parallel Merge Sort scales very well with the number of cores, for all distributions.
+Parallel Merge Sort scales very well with the number of cores, for all distributions providing higher performance than Array.Sort() and
+Linq.OrderBy and Linq.OrderBy.AsParallel.

 **_28-core (56-threads) AWS c5.18xlarge_**